A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with

 \section{Abstract}

-Analyzing data from multiple sources offers valuable opportunities to improve the estimation efficiency of causal estimands.
+{Analyzing data from multiple sources offers valuable opportunities to improve the estimation efficiency of causal estimands for a target population.
 However, this analysis also poses many challenges due to population heterogeneity and data privacy constraints.
-While several advanced methods for causal inference in federated settings have been developed in recent years, many focus on difference-based averaged causal effects and are not designed to study effect modification.
-In this study, we introduce a novel targeted-federated learning framework to study the heterogeneity of treatment effects (HTEs) for a targeted population by proposing a projection-based estimand.
-This HTE framework integrates information from multiple data sources without sharing raw data, while accounting for covariate distribution shifts among sources.
-Our proposed approach is shown to be doubly robust, conveniently supporting both difference-based estimands for continuous outcomes and odds ratio-based estimands for binary outcomes.
-Furthermore, we develop a communication-efficient bootstrap-based selection procedure to detect non-transportable data sources, thereby enhancing robust information aggregation without introducing bias.
-The superior performance of the proposed estimator over existing methods is demonstrated through extensive simulation studies, and the utility of our approach has been shown in a real-world data application using nationwide Medicare-linked data.
+While several advanced methods for causal inference in federated settings have been developed in recent years, most focus on average causal effects based on mean differences} and are not designed to study effect modification for a target population.
+In this paper, we introduce a novel targeted-federated learning framework to study the heterogeneity of treatment effects (HTEs) for a targeted population through a working structural model.
+This framework integrates information from multiple data sources without sharing raw data, while accounting for covariate distribution shifts from the target population.
+Our proposed approach is shown to be doubly robust, conveniently supporting the interpretation of distinct outcome types.
+Furthermore, we develop a communication-efficient bootstrap-based selection algorithm to detect non-transportable data sources, thereby enhancing robust information aggregation.
+Through extensive simulation studies, we demonstrate the superior performance of the proposed estimator, in terms of estimation bias and efficiency gain relative to other methods.
+We further illustrate the practical utility of our approach in a real-world data application using nationwide Medicare-linked data from an aging cohort.